boyserk84/opencv_android_studio_facedetection/README.md

 }
 ```

-## Copy over `so` files to your project.
+** Copy over `so` files to your project.
 https://stackoverflow.com/questions/27406303/opencv-in-android-studio

-# Copy `sdk/native/libs` folder to your Android project under 'app/src/main'
+** Copy `sdk/native/libs` folder to your Android project under 'app/src/main'

-# Rename the copied folder to `jniLibs`
+** Rename the copied folder to `jniLibs`

-## Static load OpenCV library
+* Statically load OpenCV library into your application project

-# Add the following to your Android activity (i.e. MainActivity.java)
+** Add the following to your Android activity (i.e. MainActivity.java)
 ```
 static {
     System.loadLibrary("opencv_java4");
 }
 ```

-# Invalidate cache and rebuild the project
+* Invalidate cache and rebuild the project

-## Try if you can reference OpenCV package in your project
+** Try if you can reference OpenCV package in your project

-# The simple test is to just import one of OpenCV packages to your Android activity.
+** The simple test is to just import one of OpenCV packages to your Android activity.
 i.e.
 ```
 import org.opencv.android.Core;